Bob Morse

 Robert Duncan Morse (born January 4, 1951) is an American former professional basketball player.
 He was named one of FIBA's 50 Greatest Players in 1991.
 In 2008, Morse was chosen as one of the 50 most influential personalities in European club basketball, over the previous half-century.
+He was introducted into the Italian Basketball Hall of Fame in 2023.

 High school

 Morse attended Kennett High School, in Kennett Square, Pennsylvania, where he played high school basketball.
 He was a prolific scorer for the Pennsylvania high school.

 College career

 Morse graduated from the University of Pennsylvania in 1972, after playing college basketball with the Penn Quakers.
 He led the team in scoring in each of the three seasons, from 1969–70 to 1971–72, in which Penn's win–loss record was 78–6, including two NCAA Division I Elite Eight appearances (1971 and 1972).
 He co-captained the 1972 squad, along with Corky Calhoun, and was awarded the Class of 1915 Award, as the outstanding student-athlete of the Class of 1972.
 Morse was elected to the Philadelphia Big Five Hall of Fame in 1977.